intel-analytics/ipex-llm/python/friesian/example/dien/pytorch/README.md

 # Train DIEN using the Amazon book review dataset
 This folder showcases how to use BigDL Friesian to preprocess and train a [DIEN](https://arxiv.org/pdf/1809.03672.pdf) model.
-Model definition is based on [here](https://github.com/mouna99/dien) and [Amazon Book Reviews](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Books.json.gz) dataset is used in this example.
+Model definition in PyTorch is based on the implementation [here](https://github.com/mouna99/dien) and [Amazon Book Reviews](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Books.json.gz) dataset is used in this example.

 ## Prepare the environment